 - Properties distributed to Bumiputera interest in any development project as determined by the state authority.

-Having said that, foreigners can easily own a terrace house, bungalow, landed property, studio unit, condominium, commercial property, industrial property, agricultural land and industrial land (except Malay Reserved Land).
+Having said that, foreigners can easily own a studio unit, condominium unit, landed properties including terrace houses and bungalows, commercial property, industrial property, agricultural land and industrial land (except Malay Reserved Land).

 Generally speaking, a minimum value of RM1 million is applied to all kinds of property in almost every state, except for 4 (refer to the third table below).
 However, the respective state authorities remain in power to amend the minimum value.